How Much Does a Home Security System Cost?

 Breakdown of home security

 Like most businesses, home security companies market their lowest possible prices.
-It's important for you to understand the pros and cons of certain deals.
+It's important to understand the pros and cons of certain deals.
 You might pay less up front, but you could end up paying more in the long run.

-How exactly are companies lowering their costs on expensive security equipment and who is it actually benefiting, you or the company?
+How exactly are companies lowering their costs on expensive security equipment and who is it actually benefiting—you or the company?
 Home security companies lower their system prices in a few different ways:

 1. Entry-level pricing.
 The advertised price generally represents the lowest service provided by the company.
+In the security world that could mean a bare-bones system with landline monitoring.

-2. Reducing the upfront costs for customers who sign a monthly monitoring contract.
+2. Reduced upfront costs for customers who sign a monthly monitoring contract.
 This is great for people who want an affordable home security option but can’t afford the heavy upfront costs of installation, activation, and equipment purchasing.
 The upfront costs are essentially spread out over the life of the contract, increasing your monthly payment slightly but saving you from paying these charges in a lump sum.

 Value of your home alarm system

 • Customer service.
 How easy is the company to work with?
 Do they maintain your system?
+What is their cancellation policy and equipment warranty?
+If you sign a contract, verify the cancellation terms—some companies require you to buy out the entire remainder of your contract,

 • Bells and whistles.
 What cool, cutting-edge technology are you getting with it?
+Look for proactive security equipment, like Vivint's cameras that scare off lurkers with flashing lights, pre-recorded messages, and whistles.

 Info Box